Exact and approximate inference in graphical models: variable elimination and beyond: Variable elimination for exact inference

-The lowest complexity achievable when performing variable elimination is characterized by a parameter called the treewidth of the graph associated to the original graphical model.
+The lowest complexity achievable when performing variable elimination is characterised by a parameter called the \emph{treewidth} of the graph associated to the original graphical model.
 This concept has been repeatedly discovered and redefined.
-The treewidth of a graph is sometimes called its induced width~\citep{dechter88d}, its minimum front size~\citep{Liu92}, its $k$-tree number~\citep{arnborg85}, its dimension~\citep{Bertele72} and is also equal to the min-max clique number of $G$ minus one~\citep{arnborg85}.
-The treewidth is also a key notion in the theory of graph minors \citep[see][]{RS86,L05}.
+The treewidth of a graph is sometimes called its induced width~\citep{dechter88d}, its minimum front size~\citep{Liu92}, its $k$-tree number~\citep{arnborg85}, its dimension~\citep{Bertele72}, and is also equal to the min-max clique number of $G$ minus one~\citep{arnborg85} to name a few.
+The treewidth is also a key notion in the theory of graph minors~\citep{RS86,L05}.

 We insist here on two definitions.
-The first one from \citep{bodlaender94} relies on the notion of induced graph and the link between fill-in edges and the intermediate $N_i$ sets created during variable elimination is straightforward.
-The second~\citep{RS86, bodlaender94} is the commonly used characterization of the treewidth using so-called tree decompositions, also known as junction trees which are key tools to derive variable elimination algorithms.
-It underlies the block-by-block elimination procedure described in Section \ref{sec: tdbbe}.
+The first one \citep{bodlaender94} relies on the notion of \emph{induced graph} (see Definition below).
+It highlights the close relationship between fill-in edges and the intermediate $N_i$ sets created during variable elimination.
+The second one~\citep{RS86,bodlaender94} is the most commonly used characterisation of the treewidth using so-called tree decompositions, also known as junction trees, which are key tools to derive variable elimination algorithms.
+It underlies the block-by-block elimination procedure described in Section~\ref{sec: tdbbe}.

 \begin{definition}[induced graph] Let $G=(V,E)$ be a graph defined by a set of vertices indexed on $V$ and a set $E$ of edges.
-Given an ordering $\pi$ of the vertices of $G$, the induced graph $G^{ind}_\pi$ is obtained as follows. $G$ and $G^{ind}_\pi$ have same vertices.
-Then to each edge in $E$ corresponds an oriented edge in $G^{ind}_\pi$ going from the first of the two nodes according to $\pi$ toward the second.
+Given an ordering $\pi$ of the vertices of $G$, the induced graph $G^{ind}_\pi$ is defined in a constructive way as follows.
+First, $G$ and $G^{ind}_\pi$ have same vertices.
+Then for each edge in $E$ an oriented edge is added in $G^{ind}_\pi$ going from the first of the two nodes according to $\pi$ toward the second.
 Then each vertex $i$ of $V$ is considered one after the other following the order defined by $\pi$.
-When vertex $i$ is treated, an oriented edge is created between all pairs of neighbors of $i$ in $G$ that follows $i$ according to $\pi$.
+When vertex $i$ is treated, an oriented edge is created between all pairs of neighbours of $i$ in $G$ that follow $i$ in the ordering defined by $\pi$.
 Again the edge is going from the first of the two nodes according to $\pi$ toward the second.

 \end{definition}